 Soupure sells drinkable pureed soups, healing broths (including trendy bone broth), and specialty waters in glass bottles.
 Some are intended to be served cold; others are intended to be served hot.

-They’re available at local Los Angeles stores or you can order them online, but they’re expensive, running about $8 or more per bottle of soup and $5 per bottle of water.
+They’re available at local Los Angeles stores or you can order them online, but they’re expensive.
 A one-day souper cleanse supply, according to a "Good Morning America" journalist who tried it for a day, cost her $79, without shipping.
 That supply consisted of two waters and six soups, and totaled about 1,200 calories.
 She said it kept her full all day long, unlike many juice cleanses she has tried.

 Soupure’s instructions recommend taking a one-, three-, or five-day cleanse, or a three-day mini cleanse (with one meal per day).
 This isn’t a long-term diet.
 It’s intended for a short-term detox cleansing, which not all medical professionals believe works.